mosleyl/sparseDFM/README.md

 We provide two vignettes in the package:

-1. Analysing quarterly CPI (consumer price inflation) index data for the UK: vignettes/inflation-example.html
+1. Analysing quarterly CPI (consumer price inflation) index data for the UK
-2. Nowcasting Trade in Goods for UK exports of the 9 main commodities worldwide: vignettes/exports-example.html
+2. Nowcasting Trade in Goods for UK exports of the 9 main commodities worldwide

 We provide a detailed software paper on the package: